fortuinlab/pacbb/core/main_description.md

 ### Metrics

-Metrics are used purely for evaluation (e.g., classification accuracy, F1-score, or custom metrics).
-They need not be bounded, nor do they appear directly in the PAC-Bayes inequality.
-But they help you diagnose performance.
+Metrics serve solely as evaluation tools, such as classification accuracy, the F1-score, or custom-defined measures.
+While they do not necessarily have bounded values or appear explicitly in the PAC-Bayes inequality, they provide essential insights for assessing model performance.

 ```python
 # Creating typical metrics for evaluation (not necessarily bounded).